Eureka Rebellion: Aftermath

-Blainey has commented that "Every government in the world would probably have counter-attacked in the face of the building of the stockade."
-Hotham would receive the news that the government forces had been victorious the same day, with Stawell waiting outside Saint James church, where he was attending a service with Foster.
+Blainey has commented that "Every government in the world would probably have counter-attacked in the face of the building of the stockade".
+Hotham would receive the news that the government forces had been victorious the same day, with Stawell waiting outside Saint James church, where Hotham was attending a service with Foster.
 He immediately set about firing up the government printing press to put out placards calling for support from among the colonists.

-A state of martial law was proclaimed with no lights allowed in any tent after 8 pm "even though the legal basis for it was dubious."
+A state of martial law was proclaimed with no lights allowed in any tent after 8 pm "even though the legal basis for it was dubious".
 It was around this time that a number of unprovoked shots were fired from the government camp toward the diggings.
 Unrelated first-hand accounts variously state that a woman, her infant child and several men were killed or wounded in an episode of indiscriminate shooting.

 News of the battle spread quickly to Melbourne and across the goldfields, turning a perceived government military victory in repressing a minor insurrection into a public relations disaster.
 On 5 December, reinforcements under Major General Nickle arrived at the government camp in Ballarat.
 Reverend Taylor expected further repression, stating that:

-As it happened, Nickle proved to be a wise, considered and even-handed military commander who calmed the tensions and Taylor "found him to be a very affable and kind gentleman."
+As it happened, Nickle proved to be a wise, considered and even-handed military commander who calmed the tensions and Taylor "found him to be a very affable and kind gentleman".
 Evans' diary records the effect of his conduct as follows: